romain-dartigues/python-xymon-client/README.md

 A minimalist [Xymon](https://www.xymon.com/) client library in Python.

-Documentation is in the docs/ directory or [online](http://python-xymon-client.readthedocs.io/en/latest/).
+Documentation is in the [docs](docs) directory or [online](http://python-xymon-client.readthedocs.io/en/latest/).

+Features:

+* Python 2.7 and 3 compatibility
+* no dependencies
+* command line interface
+* easy to use/extend

 Alternatives: